 Bonus pay is money given to an employee in addition to their base salary.
 Companies often give bonuses to their employees as rewards based on performance or time spent working for the company.
 Bonuses are not mandatory; however, it’s not uncommon for a company to give them out as a token of appreciation for their employees.

 Employee benefits are non-monetary services given to an employee in addition to their base salary.
 Things like health insurance, tuition reimbursement, paid vacations, and stock options are benefits commonly given to employees.
 Employee benefits can vary greatly from company to company, as many top firms and organizations offer exclusive benefits to attract and retain top talent.
 While most employee benefits are optional, there are some required by law, such as Medicare, Social Security, and unemployment insurance.

 Similar to employee benefits, perks are non-monetary additional offerings given to workers as part of a total compensation package.
 Perks differ from benefits in that they are not services like health-related insurance.
-Perks are offered in the form of gym memberships, meal plans, and loan forgiveness.
+Perks are offered in the form of gym memberships, meal plans, an internet stipend, and loan forgiveness.
 For a more in-depth look at employee perks, check out our ultimate guide.

 Employee stock options (ESOs) are a form of equity compensation given by a company to its employees.
 These ESOs are call options that give owners the ability to buy or sell shares at a pre-arranged price and date.
 Because they are calls, ESOs are issued in the hopes that the stock will rise.
 A corporation giving out ESOs must issue their employees new shares when they get exercised.

 Commissions are a percentage-based form of compensation given to staff contingent on their sales performance.
 For example, if an employee brings in $20,000 in sales and is promised a 5% commission, they earn $1,000.
 Employees of companies that pay both salary and commission are typically given smaller salaries to incentivize work performance.